Immigrants Support Program to obtain United States Citizenship Presentation

-In the United States, there are 3.4 million Mexicans who are eligible for US citizenship; however, very few initiate the process.
+There are currently 3.4 million Mexicans in the United States who are eligible for US citizenship, however, only a small fraction initiate the citizenship process.

-- It allows access to better jobs and better salaries.
+- Access to better jobs and salaries.

 - Information on how to obtain loans to pay for the citizenship process.

 This is part of CSF ample work on supporting Mexican and Latin American immigrants in the United States.
 As part of this line of action, CSF and Chicanos por la Causa established a collaboration agreement to financially support Mexican nationals in their citizenship process.